RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 ## First Amendment - Violence

 If speech is just too "sexy," it can be banned.
-If its indecent, it can be regulated.
+If it's indecent, it can be regulated.
 But what if speech is just too violent?
-What if your client's rap song arguably "inspires" or ["causes" somebody to shoot a cop?](http://thediscography.org/discoDbDetail.php?req=942)  Or your client's lurid magazine article about erotic asphyxiation arguably “causes” somebody to try it out for themselves, [accidentally hanging themselves](http://en.wikipedia.org/wiki/Erotic_asphyxiation).
-At trial the victim's family argues that your client's lurid article about erotic asphyxiation was really just a how-to for teenage thrill-seekers.
+What if your client's rap song arguably "inspires" or ["causes" somebody to shoot a cop?](http://thediscography.org/discoDbDetail.php?req=942)  Or your client's lurid magazine article about erotic asphyxiation arguably “causes” somebody to try it out for themselves, [accidentally hanging themselves](http://en.wikipedia.org/wiki/Erotic_asphyxiation)?
+At trial, the victim's family argues that your client's lurid article about erotic asphyxiation was really just a how-to for teenage thrill-seekers.

-What if Subliminal lyrics in your heavy metal song arguably "cause" somebody to commit suicide?
+What if subliminal lyrics in your heavy metal song arguably "cause" somebody to commit suicide?
 Or your violent video game arguably "causes" or "inspires" a school shooting?

 Shall we allow the family members of these victims to sue you in tort for indirectly "causing" the death of their loved ones?
 Fourteen different murderers have said that Oliver Stone’s *Natural Born Killers* [inspired them to go on crime sprees of their own][nbk].